Sudheer60/ansible-scenarios/README.md

 ssh-copy-id -f "-o IdentityFile <PATH TO PEM FILE>" ubuntu@<INSTANCE-PUBLIC-IP>
 ```

-# Commands for Task 2
+# Commands for Task 3

 ```
 ansible-playbook -i inventory.ini ec2_shutdown.yaml --vault-password-file vault.pass
 ```
-Note: inventory.ini file has to be created in the format as specified below prior to the execution of this command.
+Note: inventory.ini file has to be created in the format as specified prior to the execution of this command.
 Eg: user@<ec2-public-ip>